serenity-is/docs/serene_tour/theming.md

 # Theming

 Serene initially starts with a dark/blue theme.
-On top right of the screen, next to username, click the settings button and change theme to another one.
+On top right of the screen, next to username, click the settings button  <i class="fa fa-gears"/>  and change theme to another one.

 ![Serene Dashboard Yellow Light](img/serene_dashboard_light.png)